XinboPHD/PhD_thesis/SHSGen/README.md

 ---------------------------------------

 # Introduction
-This tool is the protype code of the tool in
+This tool is the protype code in
 Paper "Topic Generation",
 a Machine Learning based topic generation for smart home securtiy and safety.

+A demo can be found [here](https://www.youtube.com/watch?v=Snj1EdIlHco).

 # Framework
 Here are Four components: